mollymolly/exchange/README.md

 Rossow, Caroline Hookway, Stephen A. Adams and Vladimir I. Gelfand (Accepted to PNAS June 2015.)

-See the documentation for details and instructuions.
+See the documentation for details and instructuions: http://ulf-exchange.readthedocs.org/en/latest/index.html